goodfortunetrustmedia/tksl-media-docs/docs/zoom-meet.md

 3. Type in the host key and click claim host (this is provided only to class hosts)

+The host key must be obtained from admins.
+Host key shown below is a dummy example.

 <img src={useBaseUrl('img/zoom-meet/hostkey.png')} />

 4. Congratulations, you are now the host.